empanadita-games/tezoro-react/README.md

 # Phase 4
 ## Ciudad Tezoro
-Goodbye y and how to create a wallet in mainnet (soon)
+Goodbye and how to create a wallet in mainnet (soon)

 The player learns how to create a real wallet with the experience he gained here. (soon)